cstyan/adbDocumentation/README.md

 } FILE_STAT;
 ```

 ## ADB Push
 1. We send OPEN message to device
-2. We send sync: to the device `sync: is related flushing on the device`
+2. We send sync: to the device `sync: starts a SYNC service `
 3. Device sends us OKAY
 4. We send WRTE message to device
 5. We send STAT to the device